MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/disable-knowledge-consistency-checker-automatic-generation.md

 This article describes how to disable the Knowledge Consistency Checker from automatically creating replication topology.

-_Applies to:_ &nbsp; Windows Server 2012 R2
+_Applies to:_ &nbsp; Windows Server (All supported versions)
 _Original KB number:_ &nbsp; 242780

 ## Summary

-The Knowledge Consistency Checker (KCC) is a Microsoft Windows 2000 and Microsoft Windows Server 2003 component that automatically generates and maintains the intra-site and inter-site replication topology.
+The Knowledge Consistency Checker (KCC) is a component that automatically generates and maintains the intra-site and inter-site replication topology.
 You can disable the KCC's automatic generation of intra-site or inter-site topology management, or both.

 ## More information